Passport & visa information

 Expenses for food/drinks

-Most meals are included in the tour.
+Meals are included in the tour package as indicated in the tour program.
 According to our criteria, lunch is relatively cheap and will vary between € 5 at a supermarket to € 15 for an elaborate meal at a restaurant.
 Especially in Tbilisi there are several small restaurants and supermarkets close to the hotel.
 Drinks are not included in the package except for water, coffee or tea at dinner.
 Prices vary between € 1.50-€ 2,00 for a glass of beer to € 2.00 for a coffee.
 A bottle of wine is around € 10.00.
 Mark that the menu in restaurants doesn’t show the price including the service fee.
 This will be added later and most of the times the percentage is listed in the menu.
 It is commonly around 10%.
 Tipping is no obligation, but is always appreciated if you are content with the service.

 Standard voltage is 220 volts.
 USA appliances designed for 110 volts require a voltage converter.
 Electric outlets use European/Dutch style plugs with two round pins.
 North American participants should bring a converter.